 This tasty and nutritious dip is perfect for lunchboxes.
 The guacamole makes a great sandwich filler, and you could also add prawns or crab and lettuce.
 Or you could halve the portion size and serve as a delicious after-school snack with pitta fingers and veg sticks.

-Follow a recipe; follow food safety & hygiene rules; tidy away; chop using bridge/claw safely; snip herbs with scissors; mash; use a citrus squeezer/zester; garnish and decorate.
+Follow a recipe; follow food safety & hygiene rules; tidy away; cut using bridge/claw technique safely; snip herbs with scissors; mash; crush garlic, use a citrus squeezer/zester; garnish and decorate.

-Knife, chopping board, jug, kettle, medium mixing bowl.
+Knife, chopping board, jug, garlic crusher, scissors, small bowl, fork, citrus squeezer (optional), kettle, medium mixing bowl.

 *Please note the allergens listed are indicative only.
 Allergens vary depending on brand; check the labels on the products you use.

 Ingredients (serves 4, or 8 as a snack):

 - 2 medium tomatoes, peeled, deseeded and chopped